 Augmented Reality

-.
+A feature worth noting is augmented reality (AR), which is built into the iPad camera.
 Edward C. Baig, USA TODAY, writes, “Apple also emphasized new third-party augmented reality apps, including an app that will let students virtually dissect a frog.
 ‘There’s no doubt AR is going to change how this generation learns,’ Apple executive Greg Joswiak said on stage.”